Blog > Category Post > Posted: 2017-Jul-26, Updated: 2020-Sep-21

 Not all premium grade windows perform at the same specifications, be sure to do your homework.
 Compare ratings and ask about the best options to meet your requirements.

 Some local companies wrongly refer to their competitor’s products as builder grade windows.
-If you are thinking about purchasing or replacing the windows in your home, one of the best indicators that you are not buying builder’s grade windows is the warranty - if the warranty is over 20 years, they are more than likely “premium grade” not “builders grade” windows.
+If you are thinking about purchasing or replacing the windows in your home, one of the best indicators that you are not buying builder’s grade windows is the warranty - if the warranty is over 20 years or a lifetime, they are more than likely “premium grade” not “builders grade” windows.